takesian-lab/Calcium-Imaging-Analysis/README - Instructions for making z-corrected blocks.txt

    Add blocks to info sheet.
 This should act like a normal block now.
-   *Direct analysis path (analysis_name) to plane0 folder *block_name now starts with 'Zcorrected-'
+   *Direct analysis path (analysis_name) to plane0 folder *block_name now starts with 'Zcorrected-' *IMPORTANT: Add '-Zcorrected' to the end of the stim_name (e.g. FMsweep-Zcorrected)
-   *I like to add '_Zcorrected' to the end of the stim_name
+    otherwise it will save over your multiplane blocks because they have the same name

 10) VISUALIZE DATA